Kashin98/Project-Restaurant/README.md

 # Project-Restaurant
-Creating a website from scratch to test HTML, CSS &amp; JS skills.
+Creating a fictional restaurant website from scratch to test HTML, CSS &amp; JS skills.

 Learned how to: